What is it?

 From 1st March 2021, when supplying specified services to a VAT and CIS registered customer, you no longer need to account for VAT on your invoice.
 You’ll need to inform the customer the reverse charge is applied and therefore the VAT is now the customer’s responsibility.

 Still unsure if the Domestic VAT reverse charge affects you?
-Contact our amazing team via our web chat service and they will be happy to explain further!
+Contact our amazing team via our WhatsApp service and they will be happy to explain further!